skiadas/SoftwareDevelopmentPracticumCourse/activities/activity5-4bowlingTDD.md

 ## Development Steps

-These are the steps we will need to do in
+These are the steps (as represented by test cases) that you will be going through to develop the bowling game scorer.

 1. Getting empty test to compile
 2. Can create game